treier57lol/images/README.md

-# Containers
+## Wreckfest
-Generic docker containers designed to run source engine games.
+Docker container designed to run Wreckfest on Wine
+Can be pulled from Docker Hub: `wgos/pteroq-images:wreckfest`